lyteword/kjv/acts/chapter-22.md

 <sup>17</sup> And it came to pass, that, when I was come again to Jerusalem, even while I prayed in the temple, I was in a trance;

-<sup>18</sup> And saw him saying unto me, Make haste , and get thee quickly out of Jerusalem : for they will not receive thy testimony concerning me .
+<sup>18</sup> And saw him saying unto me, Make haste, and get thee quickly out of Jerusalem: for they will not receive thy testimony concerning me.

 <sup>19</sup> And I said, Lord, they know that I imprisoned and beat in every synagogue them that believed on thee:

 <sup>20</sup> And when the blood of thy martyr Stephen was shed, I also was standing by, and consenting unto his death, and kept the raiment of them that slew him.

-<sup>21</sup> And he said unto me, Depart : for I will send thee far hence unto the Gentiles .
+<sup>21</sup> And he said unto me, Depart: for I will send thee far hence unto the Gentiles.

 <sup>22</sup> And they gave him audience unto this word, and *then* lifted up their voices, and said, Away with such a *fellow* from the earth: for it is not fit that he should live.